-Arnold Schwarzenegger began pumping iron back in the 1960s, and the Terminator star is still in incredible shape today at 72.
-So it's no surprise that he's a walking encyclopedia of top-shelf fitness advice, heart surgery notwithstanding.
-Luckily, Schwarzenegger is open about workouts, what he eats to stay in shape, and his personal protein shake recipe in a new interview with Men's Health.
+Arnold Schwarzenegger began pumping iron back in the 1960s, and the Terminator star is still in incredible shape today at 74.
+So it’s no surprise that he’s a walking encyclopedia of top-shelf fitness advice, heart surgery notwithstanding.
+Luckily, Schwarzenegger is open about workouts, what he eats to stay in shape, and his personal protein shake recipe in an interview with Men’s Health.

-The former California governor, who will return as the title character in the upcoming Terminator: Dark Fate, was also pretty honest regarding the few areas where he lacked discipline in the past.
+The former California governor was also pretty honest regarding the few areas where he lacked discipline in the past.

 Apparently, as an actively training bodybuilder, one thing Schwarzenegger didn’t bother to moderate was his appetite, earning the teasing nickname “the garbage disposal” from his friends.
 Men’s Health reports:

 At diners, he would order an omelette, and then, when asked what he wanted in the omelet, Schwarzenegger would say, everything.

 “Anything that’s in the kitchen sink.
 Anything you can find on the kitchen floor.
 Just scrape it up, put it in there, and I will love it,” says Schwarzenegger, one of our October cover stars.
 Even while training for competition, Schwarzenegger would eat.
 In 1970, three days before Mr. Olympia in New York, Schwarzenegger and Franco Columbu finished training and headed over to the House of Pies, where they sat down and split an entire cherry pie.

 “It was so good, and I think it really contributed to how pumped we got when we went to the Mr. Olympia contest,” Schwarzenegger said, laughing.
 “He won his weight category.
 I won mine.
 I won the competition.
 It didn’t hurt a bit.”